• Join StackChief

 │ └── about.js

-Creating API endpoints with NextJS
+Creating API Endpoints with Next.js

-export default (req, res) => {
+export default function handler(req, res) {

 res.setHeader('Content-Type', 'application/json')